-The ISDN reference point that sits between the non-ISDN device and the terminal adapter (TA) functional device.
+The R Reference Point is also known as the ISDN reference point that sits between the non-ISDN device and the terminal adapter (TA) functional device.

 transmission rates to inter-operate.

-Regional Bell Operating Company.
-One of the local exchange carriers that were created during the break up of AT&T. RBOCs provide telephone service in a region of the U.S. They currently can’t offer long-distance telephone service between LATAs or manufacture equipment (this is in the process of changing soon).
+Regional Bell Operating Company is also known as an RBOC.
+One of the local exchange carriers that were created during the breakup of AT&T. RBOCs provided telephone service in a region of the U.S.

 Regulatory Related Charge

-Legislature has authorized a set monthly fee to help with the costs of providing special equipment for deaf, severely hearing impaired or speech impaired individuals to have access to the telephone system.
-Also known as Telecommunications Relay Services, 711 Service Charges.
+Legislature has authorized a set monthly fee for the relay charge to help with the costs of providing special equipment for deaf, severely hearing impaired, or speech impaired individuals to have access to the telephone system.
+Also known as Telecommunications Relay Services.